Estimate Time6 min

 65th birthday month

-Hopefully for you, like the Ottos, the transition into Medicare and Medigap will be quite seamless.
+Hopefully for you, like the Ottos, the transition into Medicare and a Medicare Supplement plan will be quite seamless.
 The Ottos realize that their needs may change over time, especially as they curtail travel plans as they get older.
-"Although we've seen costs increase over the last 2 years since we enrolled in Medigap, we have the right level of supplemental coverage for now and think we're getting good value at $800+ per month for the both of us including dental coverage," said Alison.
+"Although we've seen costs increase over the last 2 years since we enrolled in a Medicare Supplement plan, we have the right level of supplemental coverage for now and think we're getting good value at $800+ per month for the both of us, including dental coverage," said Alison.

 More to explore